-When I was staying with Ajaan Fuang, if something happened in your meditation, he wasn't interested in hearing about it until it had happened at least two times.
+Ajaan Fuang wasn't interested in hearing about things happening in your meditation until they had happened at least two times.
 In other words, he wanted you to gain a certain amount of mastery over your meditation so that you could bring these states of mind into being at will.
 If they were just flukes, he wasn't interested.

 So it's important to be clear on our assumptions as we meditate here.
-The idea that we're simply going to watch things, and that objective truth will appear when we're very non-interfering: You've got to call that into question, because the truth may be appearing, but how are you going to know what's connected with what?
+The idea that we're simply going to watch things, and that objective truth is going to appear when we're very non-interfering: You've got to call that idea into question, because the truth may be appearing, but how are you going to know what's connected with what?
 After all, causation is the basic issue of right view.
 Right view is not about inconstancy, stress, not-self.
-Those are the three characteristics.
-Right view is about the four noble truths.
+Those are the three characteristics or the three perceptions for developing dispassion.
+Right view has a larger framework: It's all about the four noble truths.
 You're looking for the stress, trying to comprehend it, until you can understand the cause.
 When you see the cause, you abandon it.
 The causal connection is what's important there.
 Similarly with the path: The path doesn't cause the end of suffering but it takes you there.

 The image of the path is like a road going to a mountain.
-The road doesn't cause the mountain, and the fact that you follow the road doesn't cause the mountain, but by following the road, you get there.
-There's a connection.
-We're assuming that there's a pattern here.
-Otherwise, what the Buddha taught 2,600 years ago would not be relevant any more.
+The road doesn't cause the mountain, and the fact that you follow the road doesn't cause the mountain, but by following the road you get there.
+There's a connection between the action and the point where it leads.
+We're assuming that there's a pattern here, otherwise what the Buddha taught 2,600 years ago wouldn't be relevant any more.
 Things could change at any time.
-So we experiment.
+But if there's going to be a path to the end of suffering that people can teach to one another, we have to assume that there's a pattern.
+Then, based on that assumption, we experiment.

 This is what's scientific about meditation.
-We have the same assumptions that a scientist brings to an experiment: that you have free will, the ability to choose how you're going to design your experiment, and you have to change things in order to learn about patterns.
-Otherwise, you can go through life thinking that neon signs stay lit until you blow on them just because one happened to go out once when you blew on it.
+We have some of the same assumptions that a scientist brings to an experiment: that you have free will, the ability to choose how you're going to design your experiment; and that you have to change things in order to learn about patterns.
+Otherwise, you can go through life thinking that neon signs are going to stay lit until you blow on them just because one neon sign happened to go out the one time you blew on it.